 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV, while the D5 was followed by the Nikon D6.
+Both the 1D Mark III and the D5 have been discontinued, but can regularly be found used on eBay.
+The 1D Mark III was replaced by the Canon 1D Mark IV, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark III or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark III: